-Making your own marshmallow fondant (MMF) is easy — so easy, in fact, that you can do it in your microwave!
-But that's not even the best part: DIYing your fondant actually gives you way more control over the finished product, and this recipe is more elastic and easier to work with than many traditional fondant recipes.
+Making your own marshmallow fondant (MMF) is easy — so easy, in fact, you can do it in your microwave!
+But that's not even the best part: DIYing your fondant actually gives you way more control over the finished product, and this recipe is more elastic and easier to work with than many traditional versions.
 Once you give it a try, you'll be hooked!

 DIY Marshmallow Fondant